Liaison-Intl/Liaison-Intl.github.io/export_files_check.md

 <h3><a name="link-GET-export_files_check-/api/v1/exports/:export_id/export_files/:export_file_id">Export/Report Files (check status) Show</a></h3>

-<p>The response is the status of the running instance of the export the user is checking on, including the id of that export_file (the running instance), the export id (the export template), the status of the execution, and the actual (time-sensitive) URL to download the file if it is ready.
-Possible status values are &quot;Queued&quot;, &quot;In Progress&quot;, &quot;Available&quot;, or &quot;Failed&quot;.</p>
+<p>The response is the status of the running instance of the export the user is checking on, including the id of that export_file (the running instance), the export id (the export template), the status of the execution, and the actual (time-sensitive) URL to download the file if it is ready.</p>

 <pre><code>GET /api/v1/exports/:export_id/export_files/:export_file_id
 </code></pre>